 Why should you stop at Porteau Cove on the Sea to Sky?

-is convenient and easy to stop, off of the Sea to Sky Highway.
+is convenient, free and easy stop on the Sea to Sky Highway.
 The pier is wonderful to see as it stretches far out and above the ocean.
 Washrooms and some some interesting things to read on various interpretive murals make this a must see stop on the way to or from Whistler or Vancouver.
+Marine Park

 Shannon Falls towers above Howe Sound at 335 metres as the third tallest falls in BC.
 The wonderful, though very short trail winds through a beautiful old growth forest to get to the base of the falls.
 From your car to the viewpoint takes only about four minutes, however the trail continues a bit further to a higher viewpoint (five minutes higher).
 You can even continue along the trail and join with the Stawamus Chief Trail which goes to the three summits of the Chief.
 The trail to the Chiefs peaks are very steep and almost constant stairs to be prepared for quite a workout comparable to the Grouse Grind in Vancouver.
 The trailhead is just south of the Stawamus Chief trailhead, south of Squamish.
 The Chief is the mammoth rock face that towers over Squamish.
 Though hardly believable from looking at, the summit is only a one hour hike.
 In fact there are three peaks, South (First), Centre (Second), and North (Third).
 Each accessible from the single trailhead.
 The trailhead to the Chief is easy to find.
 From highway 99, in Squamish.
 As you approach the Chief, visible for several kilometres, watch for the sign for "Stawamus Chief."
 The large parking lots are arranged next to the trailhead.
 There is a nice campground, with plenty of tent sites at the trailhead.
 A better route for a day hike is to start at Shannon Falls, it only adds about 1km but includes the spectacular Shannon falls as well as a nicer route as it joins the trail to the Chief part way up.
 The Upper Shannon Falls Trail extends past Shannon Falls.
 To reach the Upper Shannon Falls Trail you must join onto the Stawamus Chief Trail and after a few minutes you will see a sign directing you to the right to the Upper Shannon Falls Trail.
 It is a beautiful and similarly beautiful alternative to the very busy Stawamus Chief Trail.